 Because I’m stupid and I keep hoping for miracles, that’s why.

-He slouched on his chair, and was getting his phone out to text his miseries to Phichit when he noticed someone taking the empty seat next to him; he looked up hopefully, but to his disappointment it was only Matthieu.
+He slouched on his chair, and was getting his phone out to text his miseries to Phichit when he noticed someone taking the empty seat next to him; he looked up full of hope, but to his disappointment it was only Matthieu.

 Matthieu plopped down on his seat looking a little sulky.
 When his phone vibrated, he frowned at it and turned it off.
 It seemed like no one was having a good day.